o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-py.md

 Example of `Code/Source` directory:

-{{< image-width "/images/learning-guide/tutorials/custom-tools/shape-example/python-tool-gem-template-directory.png" "720" "O3DE Editor with a tool created using the PythonToolGem template." >}}
+{{< image-width "/images/learning-guide/tutorials/custom-tools/shape-example/python-tool-gem-template-directory.png" "720" "Editor with a tool created using the PythonToolGem template." >}}

 Example of `Editor/Scripts` directory:

-{{< image-width "/images/learning-guide/tutorials/custom-tools/shape-example/python-tool-gem-template-directory-2.png" "620" "O3DE Editor with a tool created using the PythonToolGem template." >}}
+{{< image-width "/images/learning-guide/tutorials/custom-tools/shape-example/python-tool-gem-template-directory-2.png" "620" "Editor with a tool created using the PythonToolGem template." >}}

 ### Modules and system components

 All Gems have modules and system component classes written in C++ that connect the tool to O3DE and allow it to communicate with other systems.
-The `PythonToolGem` template already contains all of the code needed to run the tool in the O3DE Editor.
+The `PythonToolGem` template already contains all of the code needed to run the tool in the Editor.
 You can find these C++ files in `Code/Source`.

 For more information on Gem modules and system components, refer to the [C++ Programming for Gem Development](docs/user-guide/gems/development/programming-for-gems.md) page.